 Successful organizations realize that more is accomplished when team members listen to one another.
-Clear communication and trust among team members is foundational to day-to-day operations and overall team effectiveness.
-One strategy for improving psychological safety at health centers is the use of huddles that incorporate team checkins.
+Clear communication and trust among team members is foundational to day-to-day operations and overall team effectiveness8.
+One strategy for improving psychological safety at health centers is the use of huddles that incorporate team checkins9.
 These huddles can be further enhanced by having teams use a set of questions to assess team functioning and psychological safety.
-Team members can assess the degree of psychological safety they feel on a team by indicating how strongly they agree or disagree with statements such as 10.
+Team members can assess the degree of psychological safety they feel on a team by indicating how strongly they agree or disagree with statements such as10.

-- Members of this team are able to bring up problems and tough issues. - People on this team sometimes reject others for being different. - It is safe to take a risk on this team. - It is difficult to ask other members of this team for help. - No one on this team would deliberately act in a way that undermines my efforts. - Working with members of this team, my unique skills and talents are valued and utilized.
+- If you make a mistake on this team, it is often held against you. - Members of this team are able to bring up problems and tough issues. - People on this team sometimes reject others for being different. - It is safe to take a risk on this team. - It is difficult to ask other members of this team for help. - No one on this team would deliberately act in a way that undermines my efforts. - Working with members of this team, my unique skills and talents are valued and utilized.